Excess-3: Representation

 To encode a number such as 127, one simply encodes each of the decimal digits as above, giving (0100, 0101, 1010).

 Excess-3 arithmetic uses different algorithms than normal non-biased BCD or binary positional system numbers.
 After adding two excess-3 digits, the raw sum is excess-6.
 For instance, after adding 1 (0100 in excess-3) and 2 (0101 in excess-3), the sum looks like 6 (1001 in excess-3) instead of 3 (0110 in excess-3).
-In order to correct this problem, after adding two digits, it is necessary to remove the extra bias by subtracting binary 0011 (decimal 3 in unbiased binary) if the resulting digit is less than decimal 10, or subtracting binary 1101 (decimal 13 in unbiased binary) if an overflow (carry) has occurred.
+To correct this problem, after adding two digits, it is necessary to remove the extra bias by subtracting binary 0011 (decimal 3 in unbiased binary) if the resulting digit is less than decimal 10, or subtracting binary 1101 (decimal 13 in unbiased binary) if an overflow (carry) has occurred.
 (In 4-bit binary, subtracting binary 1101 is equivalent to adding 0011 and vice versa.)

-Motivation
+Advantage

 The primary advantage of excess-3 coding over non-biased coding is that a decimal number can be nines' complemented (for subtraction) as easily as a binary number can be ones' complemented: just by inverting all bits.
 Also, when the sum of two excess-3 digits is greater than 9, the carry bit of a 4-bit adder will be set high.
 This works because, after adding two digits, an "excess" value of 6 results in the sum.
-Because a 4-bit integer can only hold values 0 to 15, an excess of 6 means that any sum over 9 will overflow (produce a carry out).
+Because a 4-bit integer can only hold values 0 to 15, an excess of 6 means that any sum over 9 will overflow (produce a carry-out).

 Another advantage is that the codes 0000 and 1111 are not used for any digit.
 A fault in a memory or basic transmission line may result in these codes.
 It is also more difficult to write the zero pattern to magnetic media.